svenvc/ston/ston-spec.md

 ## JSON Compatibility

-STON is backwards compatible with JSON in the sense that an STON reader will accept JSON.
+STON is backwards compatible with JSON in the sense that an STON reader will transparently accept JSON.
 In particular:

 - STON accepts double quotes are string and symbol delimiters
 - STON accepts null as an alternative to nil

 An STON writer can be configured to output JSON.
 In particular:

+- Double quotes will be used to delimit strings
+- Null will be used instead of nil
 - Fractions and Scaled Decimals are written as floats
 - Symbols will be written as strings
-- Null will be used instead of nil
-- Double quotes will be used to delimit strings
 - Only Arrays and Dictionaries are allowed as composites
 - Shared references in the object graph will be doubled
 - Circular reference in the object graph will raise an error